Cabo Rojo, Puerto Rico: Sports

 Cabo Rojo had a BSN basketball team, Los Turistas de Cabo Rojo (the "Cabo Rojo Tourists") from 1989 to 1993.

 Indias de Mayagüez, female Volleyball team from Liga de Voleibol Superior Femenino played the 2009 season at the Coliseo Rebekah Colberg Cabrera, because their home ground, Palacios de los Deportes, was under remodeling.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Cabo Rojo is Jorge Morales Wiscovitch, who beat incumbent Bobby Ramírez Kurtz at the 2020 general election.
+The current mayor of Cabo Rojo is Jorge Morales Wiscovitch, of the New Progressive Party (PNP).
+He was first elected at the 2020 general elections.

-The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators, and the Puerto Rico Representative District 20, which has one representative.
-In 2020, Ada García Montes and Migdalia González were elected as District Senators, while Kebin Andrés Maldonado Martiz was elected the District Representative.
+The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag contains elements of the coat of arms, excluding the sword, the anchors and the crown.